Key Lime Pound Cake

 When St. Patrick’s Day was approaching, I wanted to bake up a green-ish dessert.
 Since I adore Key Lime Pie, the bag of Key limes at the market brought my thoughts to a Key lime dessert, a Key lime pound cake to be precise.

 The name itself, Pound Cake, gives the first clue this is no light and airy dessert.
-But the name itself goes back to the inception of this dessert, when a pound of butter, a pound of sugar, a pound of eggs and a pound of flour were the main ingredients in a a pound cake.
+But the name itself goes back to the inception of this dessert, when a pound of butter, a pound of sugar, a pound of eggs, and a pound of flour were the main ingredients in a pound cake.

 - There are numerous variations on this basic formula.
-For example, in this Key lime pound cake, half the butter was swapped out for shortening, and lime zest and juice was added for flavor.
+For example, in this Key lime pound cake, half the butter was swapped out for shortening, and lime zest and juice were added for flavor.

 - Read through the instructions before you start.
 Make sure you have all the ingredients on hand and get out the butter and eggs to allow them to come to room temperature.